 (Note: Diplomatic immunity is also to be distinguished from "sovereign immunity," which applies to the person and property of foreign governments themselves and is not discussed in the present article.)

-Diplomatic agents – that is, high ranking embassy officials (ambassadors, for example) who serve the function of dealing directly with their host country's officials on behalf of their home country – enjoy the highest degree of immunity.
+Diplomatic agents—that is, high ranking embassy officials (ambassadors, for example) who serve the function of dealing directly with their host country's officials on behalf of their home country—enjoy the highest degree of immunity.
 The same applies to their family members.

 The police cannot detain them, arrest them, or search or seize their houses and other property.
 Diplomats cannot be prosecuted or otherwise forced to appear in criminal court.
 Nor can they be sued in civil courts, except for their personal (non-official) involvement in certain commercial, real-estate, or inheritance-related matters, or for their separate professional activities.

 A second category of embassy personnel, the administrative and technical staff (secretaries, for example) who directly support diplomatic activities, enjoy the same immunity from police actions and criminal courts, but a lesser degree of immunity from civil courts.
 They can be sued like anyone else, except for acts performed in connection with their official function.
 (No such exception applies to their family members.)
-Accordingly, an embassy secretary who fails to pay his personal home mortgage premium may not only lose his title but also be sued for damages – though he may not be evicted.
+Accordingly, an embassy secretary who fails to pay his personal home mortgage premium could not only lose his title but also be sued for damages; though he may not be evicted.

 Yet other embassy employees (chauffeurs, for example), who only indirectly support diplomatic activities, enjoy the lowest degree of immunity.
 They have (either criminal or civil) immunity only for acts performed in connection with their embassy role.
 Their family members enjoy no immunity at all.

 There are exceptions.
 In rare cases, both the second and third categories of embassy personnel above may enjoy as much immunity as diplomatic agents.
-But this only happens when the home country and the host country enter a special agreement (or treaty) for that purpose.
+But this happens only when the home country and the host country enter a special agreement (or treaty) for that purpose.
 Moreover, home country governments can waive diplomatic immunity.

 Finally, no immunity applies to embassy employees (or the family members of such employees) who are nationals or permanent residents of the host country.